nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Analyze time (or space needed) for code to execute all steps for any and all inputs.

 The last bulletpoint is referencing algorithms that take multiple input parameters.
 Each parameter has an impact of the algorithm run time and could significantly add to the run time.

+After this I started in on the LingoBingo-js project, working in a dev branch to initialize a React singe-page webapp.
+The goal is to sort out how to build-out Components so they fit into the existing wireframe design intentions.
+I plan to do more work through the weekend, and the plan is to pick-up collaborative work early next week.

 ## Thursday 25-Aug-2022